hydazz/docker-swag/README.md

 | Restart Nginx | swag nginx restart |
 | Restart PHP-FPM | swag php restart |
 | Test php.ini | swag php test |

-## Folder Changes

-This image has the following new folders:

-    config/
-    ├─ domains/
-    │  ├─ example.com/
-    │  │  ├─ logs/ <- example.com logs
-    │  │  │  ├─ error.log
-    │  │  │  ├─ access.log
-    │  │  ├─ public_html/ <- webroot folder
-    ├─ logrotate.d/ <- contents are copied to /etc/logrotate.d
-Rather than the folder *www* this image uses *domains*, in where you can put your domains, such as example.com.
-There is also the *logrotate.d* folder, contents of this folder will be copied to */etc/logrotate.d*, this will overwrite any folders in the */etc/logrotate.d* folder if the filename matches.